 History Matching

-The library provides a modern, object-oriented API built around the Builder/Engine pattern, with pluggable strategies for sampling, feature selection, and emulation.
+This library provides a modern, object-oriented API built around a single HistoryMatching engine configured in one constructor call, with pluggable strategies for sampling, feature selection, and emulation.

 Requirements